Board of Tax Assessors

 - Determining tax rates

 The Assessors are concerned with value, not taxes.
-Taxing jurisdictions such as schools, cities and county adopt budgets after public hearings.
+Taxing jurisdictions such as schools, cities and counties adopt budgets after public hearings.
 This determines the tax levy, which is the rate of taxation required to raise the money budget.

 Fair Market Value